LAL-project/treebank-parser/README.md

 	                        Name of the input treebank file to be parsed.
 	  -o outfile, --outputfile outfile
 	                        Name of the output .heads file.
-	  -f format, --format format
-	                        The format of the input treebank.
-Choices: ['CoNLLU'] --verbose VERBOSE     Output logging messages showing the progress of the script.
-The higher thedebugging level the more messages will be displayed.
+	  --verbose VERBOSE     Output logging messages showing the progress of the script.
+The higher the debugging level the more messages will be displayed.
 Default level: 0 -- display only 'error' and 'critical' messages.
-Debugging
-	                        levels: * 1 -- messages from 0 and 'warning' messages; * 2 -- messages from 1 and 'info' messages; * 3 --
-	                        messages from 2 and 'debug' messages;
+Debugging levels: * 1 -- messages from 0 plus 'warning' messages; * 2 -- messages from 1 plus 'info' messages; * 3 -- messages from 2 plus 'debug' messages;
 	  --laldebug            Use the debug compilation of LAL ('import laldebug as lal').
 The script will run more slowly, but errors will be more likely to be caught.
 	                        Default: 'import lal'.

-	  --actions [action [action ...]]
-	                        Type of actions to be run on the input data for every tree.
-Choices:
-	                        ['RemovePunctuationMarks', 'RemoveFunctionWords'].
+#### CoNLL-U parameter documentation

+All the parameters accepted by the CoNLL-U format parser can be queried using the `CoNLLU --help` parameter.
+The output is the following:

+	usage: treebank_parser.py CoNLLU [-h] [--RemoveFunctionWords] [--RemovePunctuationMarks]

+	The parser of a CoNLL-U-formatted file.
+This command has special mandatory and optional parameters.
+These are listed below.

+	optional arguments:
+	  -h, --help            show this help message and exit --RemoveFunctionWords
+	                        Remove function words from each sentence.
+	  --RemovePunctuationMarks
+	                        Remove punctuation marks from each sentence.